zachlasiuk/ci-example/README.md

 # ci-example

+This readme will walk you through how to reproduce this example code yourself.

 ## Machine Setup
 Tested on a new Linux machine, Ubuntu 18.04.
 Do a apt-get update to make sure your system is up to date:
 - sudo apt-get update